Barcelona's Data Portrait: re-rolling the donut

 1 comment

-Anna Louise Gurney 6 months ago
+Anna Louise Gurney about 1 year ago

 Thanks Claudio, I'm excited to see what you said about Barcelona being the first city to re-roll.
 We are presenting the Donut model in Poble Sec on Sat 28th Oct, I've emailed you!
 I'll shared the event on DEAL later this evening.
 Maybe you can come!!